curvegrid/go-ethereum-wiki/Mining.md

 ```

+***

 ## Hardware

 The algorithm is memory hard and in order to fit the DAG into memory, it needs 1-2GB of RAM on each GPU.
+If you get ` Error GPU mining.
+GPU memory fragmentation?` you havent got enough memory.

 The GPU miner is implemented in OpenCL, so AMD GPUs will be 'faster' than same-category NVIDIA GPUs.